 Going on a vacation is scary and stressful for many entrepreneurs and leaders.
 Imagine all the tasks you'll be leaving unattended and the work you will still have to do.
 Not to mention, you know that when you get back, you'll have hundreds of messages waiting for you.
-For these reasons, a lot of my friends in leadership positions end up working throughout their vacations or even avoid vacations all together.
+For these reasons, a lot of my friends in leadership positions end up working while on vacation or even avoid vacations all together.

 To help address these fears and issues, we here at Weekdone have put together a checklist to follow to have a work free (and stress free) vacation.
 We're using it ourselves to make sure everyone gets back to work well-rested.